home-assistant/developers.home-assistant/docs/core/entity/sensor.md

 | Type | Description
 | ---- | -----------
 | measurement | The state represents _a measurement in present time_, not a historical aggregation such as statistics or a prediction of the future.
 Examples of what should be classified `measurement` are: current temperature, accumulated energy consumption, accumulated cost.
 Exampled of what should not be classified as `measurement`: Forecasted temperature for tomorrow, yesterday's energy consumption or anything else that doesn't include the _current_ measurement.

+## Long-term Statistics

+Home Assistant has support for storing sensors as long-term statistics if the entity has the right properties.
+A requirement to opt-in for statistics is that the sensor has `state_class` set to `measurement`.
+That means that the current value represents the current value.

+### Metered entities

+Metered entities have a value that keeps increasing until reset, like energy consumption or production.
+To have Home Assistant track this entity, you need to include a [`last_reset` property](#properties).

+Home Assistant will track the growth over the statistics period for metered entities.

+### Value entities

+Home Assistant tracks the min, max and mean value during the statistics period.

+All sensors with a unit of measurement of `%` are automatically tracked.
+Other entities opt-in based on their `device_class`.